wsderte/tailwind/README.md

  ROAD

    - sign in/up
-       - change ref on sign/up, sign/in
-       - Usage of date inputs in sign in/up
+       - Usage of date inputs in sign in/up ( as server connection )
        - input side effects on error / sucesses
        - Axios or fetch on server